|Who observes May Day in 2017?|

 May Day has long been a focal point for demonstrations by various communist, socialist, and anarchist groups.

-1 May was also a pagan holiday in many parts of Europe, Its roots as a holiday stretch back to the Gaelic Beltane.
+The first day of May was also a pagan holiday in many parts of Europe, Its roots as a holiday stretch back to the Gaelic Beltane.
 It was considered the last day of winter when the beginning of summer was celebrated.

 During Roman times, 1 May was seen as a key period to celebrate fertility and the arrival of spring.
 The Roman festival of Flora, the goddess of flowers and the season of spring, was held between 28 April and 3 May.